-TYPE ELEMENT KEY FEATURES HOW WE DETERMINE HOW ELEMENT SUPPORTS OUR STRATEGY Performance-Based Compensation Return on Capital Employed (ROCE) Performance Share Units Relative performance metric: ROCE Based on our average annual ROCE compared to that of several major oilfield service competitors over a 3-year performance period A relative TSR modifier may reduce, but not increase, payouts for performance relative to the individual companies comprising the OSX Index over a 3-year TSR performance period See ROCE payout and performance matrix on page 40 Motivates and rewards executives for relative outperformance on a key financial metric New TSR modifier reduces PSU payouts if our relative performance is substandard and enhances stockholder alignment Free Cash Flow (FCF) Conversion Performance Share Units Absolute performance metric: free cash flow conversion Based on our free cash flow conversion as a percentage of our cumulative net income, excluding charges and credits, over a 2-year performance period A relative TSR modifier may reduce, but not increase, payouts for performance relative to the individual companies comprising the OSX Index over a 3-year TSR performance period See free cash flow conversion payout and performance chart on page 41 Aligns the interests of our executives with long-term stockholder value by tying payouts to our ability to exercise capital discipline and convert cumulative net income into free cash flow New TSR modifier enhances stockholder alignment by extending the vesting period to three years.
-Also reduces PSU payouts if our relative performance is substandard Annual Cash Incentive To hased on achievement of quantitative Company financial goals as follows: 30% based on achievement of adjusted EPS targets 40% based on achievement of absolute dollar value cash flow generation targets 30% based on achievement of preestablished key personal objectives See adjusted EPS payout and performance chart on page 36 See cash flow generation payout and performance chart on page 35 See each NEO's objectives on pages 36-37 Fosters a results-driven, pay-for-performance culture Adjusted EPS reflects stockholder value creation Cash flow generation goals align the interests of our executives with stockholder value by tying payouts directly to generation of cash necessary to enhance stockholder value.
+TYPE ELEMENT KEY FEATURES HOW WE DETERMINE HOW ELEMENT SUPPORTS OUR STRATEGY Return on Capital Employed (ROCE) Performance Share Units Relative performance metric: ROCE Based on our average annual ROCE compared to that of several major oilfield service competitors over a 3-year performance period A relative TSR modifier may reduce, but not increase, payouts for performance relative to the individual companies comprising the OSX Index over a 3-year TSR performance period See ROCE payout and performance matrix on page 40 Motivates and rewards executives for relative outperformance on a key financial metric New TSR modifier reduces PSU payouts if our relative performance is substandard and enhances stockholder alignment Performance-Based Compensation Free Cash Flow (FCF) Conversion Performance Share Units Absolute performance metric: free cash flow conversion Based on our free cash flow conversion as a percentage of our cumulative net income, excluding charges and credits, over a 2-year performance period A relative TSR modifier may reduce, but not increase, payouts for performance relative to the individual companies comprising the OSX Index over a 3-year TSR performance period See free cash flow conversion payout and performance chart on page 41 Aligns the interests of our executives with long-term stockholder value by tying payouts to our ability to exercise capital discipline and convert cumulative net income into free cash flow New TSR modifier enhances stockholder alignment by extending the vesting period to three years.
+Also reduces PSU payouts if our relative performance is substandard Perfor Annual Cash Incentive To whether the property of th See adjusted EPS payout and performance chart on page 36 See cash flow generation payout and performance chart on page 35 See each NEO's objectives on pages 36-37 Fosters a results-driven, pay-for-performance culture Adjusted EPS reflects stockholder value creation Cash flow generation goals align the interests of our executives with stockholder value by tying payouts directly to generation of cash necessary to enhance stockholder value.
 These goals are also consistent with our strategy of meeting cash commitments without increasing net debt and our focus on capital discipline Fixed Compensation Annual Base Salary Only fixed compensation component Reviewed every year in January; adjusted when appropriate Job scope and responsibilities; experience; individual performance; market data Provides a base level of competitive cash compensation when all other pay elements are variable